 Confirm that your instance is running.

-This section shows how to activate and access the Cloud Datastore API from an external application running on a platform outside of Google Cloud Platform.
+This section shows how to access your Datastore mode database from an external application running on a platform outside of Google Cloud Platform.

 - Go to the Create service account key page.